yaksher/cclap/readme.md

 Arg parsing proceeds as follows:
 - The first argument is placed into the `process_name` field.
 - Named arguments are parsed next:
+  - if an argument consisting entirely of `--` is encountered, all remaining remaining arguments are dumped into extras.
   - when a `--` is encountered, this is parsed as a long name, which grabs the the next argument as its value if it is recognized and its not a flag.
      If it isn't recognized, it is skipped for now.